Creating a community that thrives

 Promoting Financial Stability and Independence

-United Way Glenelg is committed to collaborating with community partners to support and fund programs that promote financial stability and independence and promote financial wellbeing.
+United Way Glenelg is dedicated to working with local partners to provide funding and support for programs that foster financial independence and stability, ultimately promoting financial wellbeing for all members of our community.

 Our initiatives